kh14762/chiral-impulse/README.md

 #### [artifact_id][common_name][discovered_by]
 - All artifacts are inviolable
--  interface with any player or artifact in a set range.
+- can interface with any player or artifact in a set range.
 #### [743]["darkstone"]["Harken Trading co."]
   A programmed artificial caretaker that controls substation functionality.
 Linguists have spent decades attempting to decompile its code but little progress has been made. renders 3D objects.